Will Smith Player Props: Dodgers vs. Royals

 Will Smith At The Plate

-- In 44.1% of his games this year, Smith has had at least one RBI.
-He's picked up more than one in 18.6% and driven in three or more of his team's runs in three contests.
+- Smith has had at least one RBI in 43.3% of his games this season (26 of 60), with more than one RBI 11 times (18.3%).
+He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.